 How do I know we're not connecting in the right ways?

-I pay attention, not just to gather a bit of info here and there.
+I pay attention, and not just to gather a bit of info here and there.
 Since childhood, I've been engaged in scores of communities, small, large, everything in between.
-I've lived in big cities like Seattle and Cincinnati.
+I've lived in big cities like Seattle, Cincinnati and Los Angeles.
 I've lived in Small towns like the one I live in now.
 My list of friends has been greatly diverse.
 They come from all over the world.

 But for the purpose of this series, the lines drawn between nationality are not important.
 They are not what divides us.
 Geography, language and bodily aspects have nothing to do with the truest reasons we're picking and pulling each other apart.
 Hate is hate and it crosses all borders, both physical and abstract.

 Even if you don't have my experience, all you have to do is turn on the news.
 You'll quickly find out that the basic problems that exist in one area of the world exist in just about every other area.
 The details are different, but the lack of compassion, inclusiveness and forgiveness is the same.
 Even many of those who try their best to follow God are so engaged with our divisions, they are far from promoting what goes on in God's home, true fellowship.

 I'm confident that where God resides there is no room for things like sabotage, gossip, slander and hatred.
 And in order to get there, we have to wake up to the hidden realities of why we can't share our biggest mistakes, why we have so much trouble with real love and why our friendships, marriages and families are consistently and painfully unraveling.

 We smile from across the street, then settle behind closed doors and verbally bash our neighbors.
 We say hello as we walk by, then as soon as hearing distance fades, one-sided criticism comes out.
 And all too often, the game is played where the more we highlight the next person's faults, the less we have time to pay attention to our own.